ALLAGASH WILDERNESS WATERWAY

 The upper Moose River meanders slowly for miles through prime wildlife habitat, punctuated by several short ledge drops and rapids that can be portaged or lined if necessary, beautiful Holeb Falls to explore, and surprising mountain vistas that appear and reappear as the river winds its way to Attean Pond.
 The Moose River Bow Trip makes an excellent 3-4 day trip, suitable for families and small groups.
 An optional hike up nearby Sally Mountain provides an encompassing view of this unique and scenic region.

-Originating in beautiful glacier carved lakes and flowing south, cutting the border between Maine and New Brunswick in eastern Maine, the St. Croix River provides numerous exciting class 1 and 2 rapids in a semi-remote setting filled with adventure around every bend!
-The St. Croix is a fantastic river for learning or brushing up on your whitewater skills, wildlife sightings and smallmouth bass fishing!
+Originating in beautiful glacier carved Spednic lake and flowing south, cutting the border between Maine and New Brunswick in eastern Maine, the St. Croix River provides numerous exciting class I and II rapids in a semi-remote setting filled with adventure around every bend!
+The St. Croix is a fantastic river for learning or brushing up on your whitewater skills, wildlife sighting, smallmouth bass fishing, and friendly snapping turtles!